beryxz/unifi-webex-dl/README.md

 ### Download a recording - STEP 2a

 If the response of the previous step doesn't contains `recordingpasswordcheck`, the recording doesn't need a password and you can skip to [STEP 3](#download-a-recording---step-3).
+Additionally, if the response doesn't contains "commonGet2PostForm", then skip to STEP 3 after the first request to `nbrshared.do`.

 Otherwise follow along...